Family Report and how to deal with it

-For a parent, a family report may cause considerable anxiety or relief depending upon the recommendations that are made for children’s living arrangements.
+A family report may cause considerable anxiety or relief depending upon the recommendations that are made for your children’s living arrangements.
 Find out from our Queensland Family Law Team the process of a family report, and how to deal with them.

 At LGM Family Law, unless there are particular reasons not to do so, we will recommend to our clients that every effort is made to negotiate an agreement with the former partner about children’s living arrangements, without going to Court.